Dear Ms. Vicki,

 I'm retired Army.
 My wife and I have been married for 17 years.
 During that time, we had to endure separations due to me being in the field or deployed.

-After I retired, I was having a problem trying to find work.
-I was hired by the Military Sealift Command.
+After I retired, I had trouble finding work.
+I was eventually hired by the Military Sealift Command.
 I'm doing very well in this job; however, it requires me to be away from home for months at a time.

-During my last time home, I've tried to look for work on land.
+During my last time home, I looked for work on land.
 I haven't found anything close to what I currently do that compares to what I make.

 The ultimate part of this is that she has cheated on me.
 And she "justifies” her actions by saying we have argued throughout the years of our marriage and I have not shown her any appreciation for what she has done.